duthied/Free-Friendika/doc/Install.md

 ###Set up a backup plan
 Bad things will happen.
 Let there be a hardware failure, a corrupted database or whatever you can think of.
-So once the installation of your Friendica node is done, you should make yoursef a backup plan.
+So once the installation of your Friendica node is done, you should make yourself a backup plan.

 The most important file is the `.htconfig.php` file in the base directory.
 As it stores all your data, you should also have a recent dump of your Friendica database at hand, should you have to recover your node.